Risso's dolphin: Range and habitat

-The population around the continental shelf of the United States is estimated to be in excess of 60,000.
-In the Pacific, a census recorded 175,000 individuals in eastern tropical waters and 85,000 in the west.
-No global estimate exists.
+Since at least 2017, Risso's dolphins have begun to appear off of the subarctic Norwegian coast, as far north as Bleik's Canyon, off of Andøya.
+The repeated, regular sightings imply an expansion of their natural range.
+Possible explanations for this movement are a changing climate or varying water currents, as well as a northward migration of prey species or competition with other cetaceans, such as pilot whales.

+Due to the low population density of the species, Risso's dolphins are widely considered difficult to establish an accurate estimate of population size in any given area.

 Ecology

 They feed almost exclusively on neritic and oceanic squid, mostly nocturnally.
 Predation does not appear significant.
 Mass strandings are infrequent.
 Analysis carried out on the stomach contents of stranded specimens in Scotland showed that the most important species preyed on in Scottish waters is the curled octopus (Eledone cirrhosa).

-A population is found off Santa Catalina Island where they are sympatric with short-finned pilot whales (Globicephala macrorhynchus) and both species feed on the squid population.
+A population is found off Santa Catalina Island, where they are sympatric with short-finned pilot whales (Globicephala macrorhynchus), and both species feed on the squid population.
 Although these species have not been seen to interact with each other, they take advantage of the commercial squid fishing that takes place at night.
 They have been seen by fishermen to feed around their boats.
 They also travel with other cetaceans.
 They surf the bow waves of gray whales, as well as ocean swells.

 Risso's dolphins have a stratified social organisation.
 These dolphins typically travel in groups of between 10 and 51, but can sometimes form "super-pods" reaching up to a few thousand individuals.
 Smaller, stable subgroups exist within larger groups.
 These groups tend to be similar in age or sex.
 Risso's experience fidelity towards their groups.
 Long-term bonds are seen to correlate with adult males.
 Younger individuals experience less fidelity and can leave and join groups.
-Mothers show a high fidelity towards a group of mother and calves, but it is unclear whether or not these females stay together after their calves leave or remain in their natal pods.
+Mothers show a high fidelity towards a group of mother and calves, but whether or not these females stay together after their calves leave or remain in their natal pods is unclear.